bigchaindb/site/_src/_usecases/ip/resonate.md

 about:
     user: "As a web developer since the 90’s, Peter Harris has built hundreds of sites, working with numerous musicians from struggling artists to mid-level bands and platinum-selling superstars.
 Simultaneous to his day job as web developer, Peter also experimented as a DJ and electronica producer.
 Finding many web and music publishing platforms lacking, this combination of background and insight is what led to the fundamental features being offered via Resonate."
     company: "Resonate is the world’s first streaming music cooperative with a totally new listening model called “stream to own.”
-Only paying for what you play, making a seemless transition from casual listening into becoming a dedicated fan.
+Only paying for what you play, making a seamless transition from casual listening into becoming a dedicated fan.
 Resonate is a cooperative owned by the musicians, indie labels, fans and workers that build it."
 ---

 ## Background